 Pain can occur spontaneously or may be set off by touching a particular spot (trigger point) or even by smiling, talking, blowing the nose, brushing the teeth, or chewing.

 Although the pain may be incapacitating, it's not life threatening.
 For some people, the pain is totally incapacitating, recurring as often as 100 times a day.
 When the pain is triggered by eating, people often lose weight because they are afraid to eat.
-The pain can be severe enough to wake people from sleep.
+The pain can be severe enough to wake people from sleep or keep them from sleeping on one side of the face.
 Other people have a much milder form.

 Making the Diagnosis

 No specific test is available to identify trigeminal neuralgia.
 However, the pattern and type of pain associated with trigeminal neuralgia makes it easy to diagnose.
 The most common cause is a blood vessel compressing the trigeminal nerve inside your head.
 This can sometimes be seen on an MRI scan.
 Your doctor will probably want to rule out other possible causes of your pain, such as problems with the jaw, teeth, or sinuses, or compression of the trigeminal nerve by a tumour or aneurysm.
-This may involve X-rays or computed tomography (CT) or magnetic resonance imaging (MRI) scans.
+This may involve magnetic resonance imaging (MRI) or computed tomography (CT) scans.